Space Apprentice: Plot summary

 He says that such scientists should be a role model for Yuri.

 Planetoid Bamberga has deposits of precious space pearls.
 Capitalists run a mine on Bamberga.
-In the drive to maximize profits, the miners work more than six-hours a day despite health risks due to high levels of radiation in the mine.
-This causes illness and premature death.
-The local safety-inspector, a Hungarian Communist, protests, but he is ignored and harassed.
+In the drive to maximize profits, the miners work more than six-hour-a-day despite health risks from the high levels of radiation in the mine.
+That causes illness and premature death.
+The local safety inspector, a Hungarian communist, protests, but he is ignored and harassed.
 After his arrival, Yurkovsky arrests the mine's director on multiple offences including smuggling liquor and prostitutes, with their possible subsequent killing.
-He tells the workers to elect a replacement, reminding them that the mining license is given only temporarily and may be revoked at any time.
+He tells the workers to elect a replacement and reminds them that the mining license is given only temporarily and may be revoked at any time.
 The miners emphatically protest.
 Despaired, Yurkovsky leaves the meeting with the miners.
 However, one of the miners returns the string of space pearls that Yurkovsky accidentally left behind.
 The returned pearls are worth a large sum of money, and Yurkovsky thinks that there is still hope for the miners.

 Back on the spaceship, Yuri and Zhilin watch an action film about the heroes of space exploration, and the young Yuri becomes excited.
-Zhilin explains the movie oversimplifies the picture and the life is much more complicated and a lot less glamorous than how it is portrayed.
+Zhilin explains the film oversimplifies the picture and that life is much more complicated and much less glamorous than it is portrayed.
 He alludes to the events in The Land of Crimson Clouds.

-The next stop of the tour is Diona space observatory; the researchers there produce valuable scientific contributions.
+The next stop of the tour is Diona space observatory, where the researchers produce valuable scientific contributions.
 However, personal relationships deteriorate.

 Yuri gets into a fight with one of the young researchers.
 It turns out that two of the senior scientists were spreading rumors about the others to further their scientific careers.
 Yurkovsky orders them back to Earth and even suggests one of them to kill himself.
-He says that these two men managed to deceive the rest of the crew so successfully because many people in Communist society are not accustomed to others blatantly lying to them, and they are too proud to try to figure out the truth for themselves.
+He says that these two men managed to deceive the rest of the crew so successfully because many people in communist society are not accustomed to others blatantly lying to them, and they are too proud to try to figure out the truth for themselves.